Tips for Finding and Training Respite Support

 • Support groups – try posting on any related local Facebook groups that you’re part of; sometimes one families respite worker is looking for more hours

-• Colleges & universities – often students pursuing a related career make the best respite workers so make a posting as an employer at the local college/university career sites
+• Colleges & universities – often students pursuing a related career make the best respite workers so make a posting as an employer at the local college/university career sites.
+Programs that train people in disability and community support are an especially good place to start.

 Sharing Goals and Strategies